 How many words should my child have?

 2 year old girl holding her baby doll

-At Toddler Talk, we’d rather err on the side of caution.
-Our goal is to help parents be proactive in supporting their child’s language development.
-There is little to no risk in scheduling a speech and language evaluation, which families can do for free in the United States.
-And scheduling an evaluation can often take months, so setting up your appointment when you first notice a potential concern is often a good idea.
-If your concerns persist, you’ll have the appointment scheduled and you won’t have to wait any extra amount of time for your appointment.
-If your concerns go away, you can simply cancel.
+If you decide you want to take a closer look at your child’s development, it’s reassuring to know that there is little to no risk in scheduling a speech and language evaluation, which families can do for free in the United States.
+Since these evaluations often take months to schedule, it’s a good idea to set up an appointment as soon as you notice a potential concern.
+If your concerns persist, you'll already have the appointment lined up without extra wait time.
+If your concerns go away, you can always cancel.

-One last note.
-We’ve included milestone estimates for every age in months, because I know you want to know the milestone for your baby’s age, even if it’s in between the more common milestone ages!
+One last thing: I’ve included milestone estimates for every age in months because I know you want to see the milestones specific to your baby’s exact age, even if it’s between the more common milestone markers!

+How many words should my child have?